purdue-arc/rocket_league/rktl_control/README.md

+# To-Do

+### Feed forwardish
+Giving velocity and steering controls in terms of physical units (i.e. go forward at 1m/s turning 50 degrees left)
+- Measure speed of car at various throttle
+- Measure steering angle for certain steering
+- Create a look up table for effort input -> output

+### Impulse Response
+Gives us a frequence response (generating a look up table for inputs to car outputs)

 # Rocket League Control
 This package performs several jobs that allow it to move physical cars according to commands from either the planning or autonomy code.